 To help make this project a reality, Lightle has offered to match up to $10,000 in donations in honor of her schnauzer, Willie.
 Anna Marie’s is asking the community to step up to this generous challenge match and consider a donation in any amount.

 For more information, visit www.annamaries.org or call Jacque French at 320-251-7203.

 United Way volunteer opportunities

-Tutors urgently needed in St. Cloud schools
+Tutors needed in Cold Spring

-For more information, contact Mary Krippner, United Way Community volunteer coordinator, at 320-223-7991 or firstname.lastname@example.org.
+For more information, contact Mary Krippner, United Way community volunteer coordinator, at 320-223-7991 or firstname.lastname@example.org.

 AgStar seeks scholarship apps

 The AgStar Fund for Rural America, the corporate giving program of AgStar Financial Services, is now accepting applications for its high school senior scholarship program, which awards up to 25 students with $1,000 scholarships.